Why goat meat is good for you

 But nyama choma rules them all when it comes to weekend getaway joints in and around Nairobi.

 Goat meat is not only delicious but also nutritious.
 Also known as mutton, it is one of the most nutritious red meats around.
 No wonder your in-laws demand several goats before letting go of their daughter.

 Here are reasons why you should eat goat meat this weekend:

-- Anti-cancer properties.
 The Conjugated linoleic acid (CLA) helps stop tumour formation and inflammation, making it a strong anti-cancer agent.
-Mbuzi choma also supplies you with selenium, a nutrient that is known to prevent and stop the development prostate, lung, stomach and skin cancers.
+Mbuzi Choma also supplies you with selenium, a nutrient that is known to prevent and stop the development of prostate, lung, stomach, and skin cancers.

-- Good for the heart.
-Goat meat has low levels of cholesterol compared to beef, pork and chicken.
+Goat meat has low levels of cholesterol compared to beef, pork, and chicken.
 It also contains high levels of heart-friendly omega-3 and omega-6 fats that help prevent cardiovascular disease.
 This type of meat also helps stabilise the heartbeat.

-- Gives you a glowy skin.
-It contains Vitamin B12 and E which help prevent skin problems such as eczema, psoriasis and acne.
+When you eat goat meat, you are supplying the body with Vitamin B12 and E which help prevent skin problems such as eczema, psoriasis and acne.

-- The high traces of Vitamin B12 in goat meat help lift the mood, making it a natural stress reliever.
+The high traces of Vitamin B12 in goat meat helps lift the mood, making it a natural stress reliever.